 Alize Morrow, Counseling Intern

 My style is warm, collaborative, and encouraging.
 I see counseling as a partnership where we work together to uncover strengths, navigate challenges, and create lasting change.
-Whether someone is facing a difficult life transition, relationship stress, or patterns that feel hard to break, I am committed to walking alongside them with compassion and curiosity.
+Whether someone is facing a difficult life transition, relationship stress, anxiety, or patterns that feel hard to break, I am committed to walking alongside them with compassion and curiosity.

-I am currently a master’s student at Central Michigan University, where I am completing my clinical training.
+I am currently a counseling intern and master’s student at Central Michigan University, where I am completing my clinical training.
 I also bring experience from my background in special education and years of supporting individuals with emotional and behavioral challenges.
 These experiences have strengthened my passion for helping people build resilience, self-understanding, and confidence in their ability to grow.

 Outside of counseling, I enjoy slowing down and finding balance.
 In my free time, you can usually find me with a good book and a cup of coffee or spending time with my family.